philbertshea/tp/docs/UserGuide.md

 What is the `attendances` attribute in the CSV or JSON file?

-Our explanation here might be slightly complicated.
-* If you are an amateur user, please avoid touching this attribute in the CSV or JSON files involved, when using the Load data command.

 We use either a length-0 Empty String `""` or a length-13 String of 13 digits from 0 to 3 inclusive to denote a student's attendance records.
 * If a student has no `TUTORIAL_GROUP`, he MUST have an Empty String, as his `attendances` or `attendanceList` attribute.
 * If a student has a valid `TUTORIAL_GROUP`, he MUST have a length-13 String of 13 digits from 0 to 3 inclusive, as his `attendances` attribute.